NHOrus/srwq-compilation/episode-19.md

 "Yeah, Wodanamir, he told me that, quite loudly, when he burst out of the ground."

 "He's dangerous!
-He...he..."
+He... he..."

 "He just saved us from a demon tentacle gespenst and he's awesome and cool!
 Back off!"

-"But... wait... we fought him in our world...he must be like Lamia, the same version, but he never got through the portal.
+"But... wait... we fought him in our world... he must be like Lamia, the same version, but he never got through the portal.
 Wodan, what... what are you... going to do?"

 "Nggh...
 I am...
 Wodan Ymir...
 Magus, the Machine Cells... they're...
 I understand..."